Herbert Lange: Crimes against humanity

 After his promotion to SS-Obersturmführer (1st lieutenant) on 20 April 1940, his unit was permanently stationed at the Soldau concentration camp.
 In one special case, Wilhelm Rediess hired Kommando Lange to kill 1,558 mental patients from East Prussia for ten Reichsmarks a head.
 By December 1941 Lange was a SS-Hauptsturmführer (captain) and was appointed commander of the Chełmno death camp by then SS-Standartenführer Ernst Damzog, the Inspekteur der Sicherheitspolizei und des SD in Posen (today, Poznań).
 Lange held that position until March 1942.
 His commando was tasked with the liquidation of 100,000 Jews from the Warthegau via Ghetto Litzmannstadt.
-In April 1942 Lange's unit was renamed SS Sonderkommando Kulmhof and introduced improvements to the killing process at Chełmno.
+In April 1942, Lange's unit was renamed SS Sonderkommando Kulmhof and introduced improvements to the killing process at Chełmno.
 Lange constructed cremation pits to replace mass graves.
 He was succeeded by Hans Bothmann who formed Special Detachment Bothmann in 1942.
 At a very minimum 152,000 people (Bohn) were killed at the camp, though the West German prosecution, citing Nazi figures during the Chełmno trials of 1962–65, laid charges for at least 180,000 victims.

-Upon the completion of his task in 1942 Lange was transferred to the Reichssicherheitshauptamt (Reich Main Security Office) and served under Arthur Nebe as a Kriminalrat (Criminal Investigator).
-He was transferred to the Balkans to participate in Nazi security warfare against alleged partisans.
-In March 1944 Lange returned to the already inactive death camp at Chełmno, and resumed the gassing operations on the request of Arthur Greiser, for the final ten transports of ghettoised Jews.
+Upon the completion of his task in 1942, Lange was transferred to the Reichssicherheitshauptamt (Reich Main Security Office) and served under Arthur Nebe as a Kriminalrat (Criminal Investigator).
 In 1944, Lange aided in catching the conspirators who attempted to assassinate Hitler as part of the 20 July Plot, leading to his promotion to SS-Sturmbannführer.
 One of the conspirators he interrogated was Peter Bielenberg.
 In her book The Past Is Myself, Peter Bielenberg's wife Christabel Bielenberg describes her own interrogation by Lange.